MugunthKumar/LocationWithoutPrompt/README.md

 The code is licensed under GPL.
 Yep, you guessed it.
 I pretty much don't want anyone to use this.
 This is a proof of concept code.

 ## Thoughts
 I'm not sure if this is a serious security/privacy hole.
 Apple can only prevent developers from getting the Mac Address of the phone and not that of the connected router, though I'm not sure on this.

-I'll raise a rdar and update the README with the link.
+Radar submitted: (rdar://34052264)